Activities

 Paul's Buffet

-Monthly community meal served on the third Saturday of each month served in the St. Paul Lutheran School gym.
+We serve a monthly free community meal served on the third Saturday of each month in the St. Paul Lutheran School gym.
+We welcome volunteers to cook, set up, serve, wash dishes, and clean up!

 Stephen Ministry